Giving away assets before you die. How does it work with IHT?

 IHT and gifts

 Inheritance tax (IHT) is paid on an estate where the value exceeds £325,000.
-For farms and businesses, the threshold is £1 million.
-If you are married or in a civil partnership, on death, your allowance goes to your spouse or partner so the IHT threshold becomes £650,000 or £2 million for a farm.
+If you are married or in a civil partnership, on death, your allowance can go to your spouse or partner so the IHT threshold could become £650,000.

 Instead of leaving their entire estate in a will, many people choose to give away some of their assets before they die.
 It may help family members in need, and may mitigate how much Inheritance Tax (IHT) is paid on the estate.